Puxico, Missouri

 Puxico is a city in Stoddard County, Missouri, United States.
-The population was 881 at the 2010 census.
+The population was 873 at the 2020 census.

 History

-Puxico was first settled in 1883, and named after Pucksicah, an Indian chief.
-Early settlers include W. C. Clark, E.L Hawks, George Eaton and J.A Hickman.
+Puxico was first settled in 1883, and named after Pucksicah, a Shawnee chief.
 A post office called Puxico has been in operation since 1884.
 Puxico was incorporated as a town in 1884.

 Puxico Homecoming

+Puxico is known for its annual Homecoming.
+The event was started in the midst of the Great Depression by the Booster Club as a way to unite and organize the community.
+After World War II, the returning servicemen established the VFW Post and took over the tradition the Booster Club had started.

+Goat burgers are a staple of the event and have been served since the late 1930s.

-Puxico is known for its annual Homecoming, held from the second Tuesday to Saturday in August and sponsored by the local Veterans of Foreign Wars Post.
-It includes events such as a carnival fair, square dancing, beauty pageants and parade.
+Homecoming also includes events such as a carnival fair, square dancing, beauty pageants and parade.
+It is held from the second Tuesday to Saturday in August.

 Geography

 Puxico is located at 36°57′2″N 90°9′31″W (36.950535, -90.158611).

 According to the United States Census Bureau, the city has a total area of 0.68 sqmi, of which 0.67 sqmi is land and 0.01 sqmi is water.